Erdal Nuhbasa – Law and Consulting Firm – Legal Services

 What the Letter of Undertaking Should Include?

-As of March 2025, the Ministry of Interior has introduced a new regulation requiring a notarized commitment document for foreign workers employed in domestic services.
+As of March 2025, the Ministry of Interior has introduced a new regulation requiring a notarized commitment document (taahhütname) for foreign workers employed in domestic services.
 The Directorate of Migration Management has enabled manual applications for foreigners who are unable to book an appointment through the e-residence system.
-However, submitting a notarized declaration of commitment is a mandatory requirement for this application.
+However, submitting a notarized declaration of commitment (undetaking letter) is a mandatory requirement for this application.
+If the person who will give undertaking letter is married, their spouse must also sign the letter.

 This document serves as a formal agreement in which the employer assumes responsibility for the foreign worker and commits to completing the work permit process.
 The employer must first apply for the foreign worker’s residence permit, followed by the work permit and social security registration.
 Failure to comply with these obligations may result in legal consequences under the Turkish Penal Code (TCK).